biotaphy/tutorials/_sphinx_config/tutorial/w11_format_visualize.rst

 Read `Tutorial Overview <../tutorial/w1_overview>`_ for an overview of how all tutorials work.

 --------------------------------
 Rasterize a matrix containing site statistics
 --------------------------------

+Statistics outputs are saved as matrices, and contain one or more calculations, each value for a site saved in its own column.
+Matrix outputs available for computation in the previous tutorials include:
+    * covariance_stats
+    * site_matrix_stats
+    * site_tree_stats
+    * site_tree_distance_matrix_stats
+    * site_pam_dist_mtx_stats

 Input: Script parameter file
 ******************************************